Great Walks in New Zealand and Other Popular Tracks

 Today we know Roto Ua as Manapouri, a corruption of Manawa Popre (lake of the sorrowing heart), the original name of North Mavora Lake.
 People seeking food from the forests, lakes and rivers of the area followed these early explorers.

-Evidence of seasonal Maori occupation has been found around the bays of both lakes and in the valleys which provided a link to the Fiordland coast.
+Evidence of seasonal Maori occupation has been found around the bays of both lakes and in the valleys which provide a link to the Fiordland coast.
 Assisted by Maori guides, European explorers Charles Nairn and William Stephen found the lakes in 1852.
-Richard Henry, Fiordland’s first Ranger, lived at the Southern end of Lake Te Anau for many years and often explored the Kepler Mountains.
+Richard Henry, Fiordland’s first ranger, lived at the southern end of Lake Te Anau for many years and often explored the Kepler Mountains.
 The range was named by surveyor James Mckerrow after the famous 17th Century German astronomer Johannes Kepler.
 Early tracks up into Mt Luxmore were cut by run holder Jack Beer to provide summer grazing for his sheep.
 The Kepler track was built with funding from the New Zealand Tourist and Publicity Department and opened in February 1988 in time for New Zealand national park centennial celebrations.

 Where do I start?!
 New Zealand had been number one on my bucket list for as long as I can remember, and it didn’t disappoint.
 Don’t wait another moment, if New Zealand is the dream, find a way!
 The ‘Manuka’ trip was beyond any expectations I could have dreamed of!
 Yes it was physical, but our amazing guides Claire and Jess kept me going and the accomplishment and the views were always worth it.
 I have memories that will last a lifetime, best money I have EVER spent.
 Trust me, don’t wait!
 Go!